Ian Botham: Worcestershire and England (1987 to 1991)

 After his resignation from Somerset, Botham joined Worcestershire for the 1987 season and spent five seasons with them.
 In 1987, he scored 126* against his old county but otherwise he was more successful as a limited overs batsman, scoring two centuries and averaging 40.94.
 His bowling too was much better in the shorter form, wherein he averaged 21.29 against 42.04 in first-class.
 His limited overs efforts helped Worcestershire to win the Sunday League.
 They finished ninth in the County Championship and were unsuccessful in the two knockout trophies.
 Worcestershire, taking a leaf from England's winter tactic, sometimes used Botham to open the batting in one-day matches, in partnership with regular opener Tim Curtis.

 Botham played in the five 1987 Tests against Pakistan, the last time he represented England in a full series.
 He scored 232 runs in the series with one half-century (51*) at 33.14; and took only seven wickets which were enormously expensive.
 Pakistan won by an innings at Headingley with the other four Tests drawn, although England were in superior positions in the First and Fourth tests which lost much time to rain, and only narrowly failed to level the series in the Fourth, running out of overs chasing a small target.
 When Pakistan totalled 708 at The Oval, the 217 runs conceded by Botham, from 52 overs, were the most by an England bowler, passing the 204 by Ian Peebles, from 71 overs, against Australia at The Oval in 1930, although he took three wickets and also ran out Imran Khan.
 The half-century, his final and by far his slowest Test fifty, was a dogged, defensive effort occupying most of the last day in a drawn match, in an unbroken partnership with Gatting (150*) to save the 5th test and keep England's margin of defeat at 1–0.
-He declined to go on tour with England the following winter, either for the 1987 World Cup in India, Pakistan and Sri Lanka (in which England reached the final) or for the subsequent tours of Pakistan (lost 1–0) and New Zealand (a rain-ruined 0–0 drawn series).
+He declined to go on tour with England the following winter, either for the 1987 World Cup in India and Pakistan (in which England reached the final) or for the subsequent tours of Pakistan (lost 1–0) and New Zealand (a rain-ruined 0–0 drawn series).